 +7 double sword

-The Singing Sword is, admittedly, a fairly powerful weapon; in spite of its lack of a brand, a +7 double sword is still quite effective in the hands of a skilled Long Blades-user, though perhaps not end-game quality.
+The Singing Sword is, admittedly, a fairly powerful weapon; a +7 vorpal double sword is quite effective in the hands of a skilled Long Blades-user, though perhaps not great in the extended game.
 Its noise-generating properties are also not so terrible.
-So long as no monsters are visible, it generates no actual noise; it only begins singing loudly enough to attract attention when tension begins to rise.
-This makes it a dreadful choice for a stabber, and may result in enemies nearby waking up and joining the fight on occasion, but it by no means rules the weapon out as dangerously unusable.
+When the sword hits an enemy, it may begin singing with both noise and chances to happen raising with tension.
+This makes it a dreadful choice for a stabber and may result in enemies nearby waking up and joining the fight on occasion, but it by no means rules the weapon out as dangerously unusable.

 Every time the sword sings, it deals a small amount of irresistible damage to all monsters in your line of sight (including allies!), softening up hordes and potentially helping you take down powerful foes.
 The damage also raises with tension, reaching the maximum in irresponsibly dangerous situations, and thus shouldn't be a major deciding factor in whether or not you wield this artefact, but it bears mentioning.

 At the highest singing effect, the sword's name changes to the Screaming Sword.
 When silenced, the sword's name instead changes to the Sulking Sword and no noise or damage are produced.